alanmore231/Excel/README.md

-# Excel vba codes and other experience
+# Excel and Word vba codes and other experience